 A suitable 40 pos, 0.5mm pitch 50 mm long flat cable is 0151660427 from Molex.
 Other brands and lengths exist.
 Keep the FPC cable length below 200 mm.
 Longer cables will degrade the MIPI-DSI signal integrity.

 Other MIPI-DSI bridge solutions can be connected to J20.
-Below are two examples of adapters that are sold separately.
+Below are two more examples of adapters.